modelscope/ReMe/doc/task_memory/task_memory.md

 Each task memory contains:
 - `when_to_use`: Conditions that indicate when this memory is relevant
-- `content`: The actual knowledge or experience to be applied
+- `content`: The actual knowledge or memory to be applied
 - Metadata about the memory's source and utility

 ## Configuration Logic